kgroveshok/z80-homebrew/DEV-DIARY.md

 Version 3 of the parser now tokenises the string
-TODO DOT is not poping off stack properly
+TODO possible stack push not pushing into the malloc correctly TODO DOT is not poping off stack properly
 TODO pop rsp at end of exec